Deborra-Lee Furness: Early life

 Furness was born in Annandale, a suburb of Sydney, New South Wales, and raised in Melbourne, Victoria.
 At the age of 18, Furness attended secretarial school to learn shorthand and typing after her mother advised her to have a back-up career if her acting ambitions didn't eventuate to anything.
 She then got a job as the assistant to John Sorell, the news director at Channel 9.
 Despite describing herself as "such a bog secretary", Furness has said she thoroughly enjoyed the urgency, the fast action and the high energy of the newsroom.
-After working in the newsroom for a year, Furness was asked to work on No Man's Land, the station's daytime current affairs program which produced exclusively by women and hosted by Mickie de Stoop.
+After working in the newsroom for a year, Furness was asked to work on No Man's Land, the station's daytime current affairs program which was produced exclusively by women and hosted by Mickie de Stoop.
 Furness started working on the show as a researcher before becoming an on-air reporter.
 After her work at Channel 9, Furness then travelled through Europe for one year.

 She studied acting at the American Academy of Dramatic Arts in New York City, where she graduated in either 1981 or 1982.
 She performed on the stage in New York and played Kathleen, the Australian wife of Cole Gioberti (Billy Moses) on the television series Falcon Crest before returning to Australia to continue her acting career.